 Thank you for visiting the Counseling Department.
-Mrs. Brown is the full time counselor, and Ms. Jones will be working at FES two days a week (Mo & We).
-We will teach classroom lessons in all classrooms.
 Our primary focus is teaching children about character education, resiliency, and conflict resolution.
-We also have lessons about study skills, decision making, getting along, goal setting, career, and understanding self and others.
+We also have lessons about bullying, internet safety, feelings, stress management, career, and understanding self and others.
 Please ask your child what they have been learning about during guidance.

 email@example.com Mrs. Brown